 If we’re not talking about wilderness, contact a water company.
 They must provide all the data you are interested in or keep it publicly available on their sources of information.

 If the services of the city or place in which you are located continue to function, then you can request a water quality report.
 This can be done at the local municipality or city hall.

 If you have any doubts or concerns about the quality of the water, you have the right to request a report and receive all the information.
 Sometimes it may not be easy to find the governing body responsible for this issue.
 You can start your search from the official website for your city or area.

 Find Water In The Wild

 Your best opportunity is to find water as far away from settlements and factories as possible.
-Give preference to running water, and it is more likely to be clean and usable than stagnant water.
+Give preference to running water (test it for bleach contents), and it is more likely to be clean and usable than stagnant water.

 Most likely, you are aware, but we will also mention that you should not drink urine or seawater.
 This water will not quench your thirst, and more will go away with your urine than you get.
 Not the most pleasant way to die of dehydration.

 You should also be careful with water from rivers.
 While this is a good opportunity to refill your bottle, it doesn’t hurt to do a water test.
 Large rivers are often polluted by industries, factories, volatile organic compounds, and everything that people call civilization.

 In stagnant ponds, you can also find something that you would not like to drink.
 High levels of bacteria, harmful contaminants are frequent companions of stagnant water.

 2. Use Your Senses to Test Drinking Water